Montenay Power Walthon M.

 (What I liked most about the seminar was...)
-(The instructor's) ability to reference
+Information presented and

-(What I liked most about the seminar was…) The Rigging.
+(What I liked most about the seminar was...)
+Hands on portion.

 This crane training course highlights electrical maintenance procedures for all types of A.C. crane controls including A.C. full magnetic, stepless and adjustable frequency drives.
 This crane course is considered the basic orientation to electrical maintenance.

 - Identify the function and operation of single speed, two speed, step type, secondary reactor and adjustable frequency A.C. crane controls

 - Analyze power and control circuits

 - Identify problematic motor symptoms and correct their causes

 - Perform control system inspections, tests and adjustments

 - Analyze operating characteristics for troubleshooting control system failures

 - Electrical Tools